krich11/easy-kme/TESTING.md

 - **Section 6.2**: Key request format
 - **Section 6.4**: Key IDs format

-The test suite ensures your Easy-KMS implementation is fully compliant with the ETSI GS QKD 014 standard.
+The test suite ensures your Easy-KME implementation is fully compliant with the ETSI GS QKD 014 standard.